manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>As said, SSTables are immutable, and this results in a certain fragmentation of row data.</p>

-<p>Let’s assume we would issue the following three write statements, spread over a longer period of time:</p>
+<p>Let's assume we would issue the following three write statements, spread over a longer period of time:</p>

 <div class="highlighter-rouge"><pre class="highlight"><code>INSERT INTO users (username, firstname, lastname) VALUES ('jdoe', '', '');